nodeshift/nodejs-reference-architecture/docs/development/mono-repository.md

 ### Building

-When building npm packages (or any type of package) (the build) in the monorepo, we recommend:
+When building npm packages (or any type of package) (the build) in the monorepo, we have had success using:

 * [bazel][bazel]
 * Custom scripts